 About The Grantees Profiled

 City of Lakes Community Land Trust enables South Minneapolis families to become - and stay - homeowners.
-Foundation grantee since 2004

 Nexus Community Partners helps low-wealth communities of color reflect the vision and creativity of the people who live and work there.